Debzou/cozy-tutorial/README.md

 #### Save data

-doctype
+save a doctype

 ```js
 async function storeData(documents) {
  addData(documents, 'namedoctype'))
 }
 ```
+permissions

-:warning: When you use dev mode, you have to add a permission in ./manifest.konnector
+:warning: When you use dev mode, you have to add a permission in ./manifest.konnector.

-your connector is asking the cozy for permission to create and modify the doctype
+Your connector is asking the cozy for permission to create and modify the doctype

 ```js
 "permissions": {